 Kelly Sykes joined the MTVAC family in 2011 as a rising young tennis star.
 Prior to becoming a member, he taught for seven years at the Lee District Recreation center and was instrumental in providing expert tennis instruction for both their seasonal camps and year round clinics.
 In addition, Kelly offered private lessons to all ages and all skill levels.

 Kelly attended Edison High School in Alexandria, VA where he played tennis all four years and made it to the semi-finals of the district tournament his senior year.
 He was voted overall MVP (athlete of the year) for the 2012-2013 school year and was ranked fifth in the district for tennis.
 Accepting an academic scholarship to Shenandoah University in Winchester, VA, Kelly has played in the top three seeds since his freshman year.
 His love of coaching prompted him to obtain a position at the Salamander Resort in Middleburgh, VA as a Resident Tennis Professional.
-He is also a part of the Fredrick County Parks and Recreation tennis coaching staff where he helps instruct juniors for the Paralympics.
+He is also a part of the Fredrick County Parks and Recreation tennis coaching staff where he helped instruct juniors for the Paralympics.

-A recent transfer to George Mason University has enabled Kelly to come home to MTVAC and he now joins the Blue Chip Tennis Academy (BCTA) team as a Resident Teaching Professional and in February of 2018 to be named the PTR Young Tennis Professional of the Year.
+A recent return to Virginia has enabled Kelly to come home to MTVAC and he will be coaching with the Blue Chip Tennis Academy (BCTA) team as a Resident Teaching Professional and in February of 2018 to be named the PTR Young Tennis Professional of the Year.